 This loan is available to students with partial or no eligibility for a Subsidized Direct loan.
 Financial need is not a requirement for eligibility for this type of loan.
 Although the principal does not have to be repaid until you graduate or drop below half-time time enrollment, with a 6 month grace period on the principal, you will be charged interest from the time the loan is disbursed until it is paid in full.
 If you are eligible for an Unsubsidized Direct loan the amount of your eligibility will be listed on your award notice.
 For more information and application details, click here.

 Direct Loans are not credited to your account automatically.
-If you have accepted and applied for a Direct loan, you may want to inform the One Stop or the Business office that additional money will be forthcoming and is anticipated to be applied to your student account in the near future.
+If you have accepted and applied for a Direct loan, you may want to inform the Business office that additional money will be forthcoming and is anticipated to be applied to your student account in the near future.
 Making payment arrangements with the appropriate office can help prevent late fee charges on your student account.

 If you have been offered a Direct loan on your award notice and would like to apply, you will need to complete all of the steps to the application process.
 The process must be completed before any Direct Loan funds can be transferred to your student account.
 The school is required to certify the loan before the lender can process it and before your money will be sent to the school to be applied to your student account/bill.
 Learn about the Direct loan and complete the loan application process here.